 Bath & Body Works Plans to Increase its “Influencer Activity” Tenfold

-“We are really looking for those thousands of influencers that we recruit to be posting their content about our product and our brand in their voice,” Heaf said, citing other companies’ success with this approach.
+“We are really looking for those thousands of influencers that we recruit to be posting their content about our product and our brand in their voice,” Heaf said.

 Want more insights on the creator economy?
 Sign up for my newsletter or follow me on LinkedIn, Threads, and Instagram.